Build a better budget for 2021

-You want to grow your business, so what’s your plan?
-Throw a bunch of stuff against the wall and see what sticks?
-While this strategy may work at startups still defining product-market fit, more established businesses need a more structured approach.
+You want to grow your business, but how?
+Are you going to throw a bunch of stuff against the wall and see what sticks?
+Keep doing what you’re doing in the hopes it’s working?
+While this strategy may work for startups still defining product-market fit, more established businesses need a more structured approach.

 Enter budgeting and budget variance.

 Budget variance is nothing more than the difference between your budgeted expenses and revenue and your actual expenses and revenue.
 Your budget variance provides a quick picture of how you are doing in comparison to your budget: for example, when your actual revenue is higher than budgeted, you’re on a positive trend.
 When your actual expenses are more than what you budgeted, you have a clear indicator that you need to reduce spending unless it helped, or it will help you generate more revenue.

 Both the budget and the budget variance rely on sound accounting practices, in which you record and report all your financial transactions.
 Without good data, you won’t get an accurate picture of your business’s performance.
 If you do not have accurate accounting, your company has no clear picture of its financial state, and therefore no basis for further analysis.

 Assuming your data is solid, a budget variance enables you to determine if you are on target to meet your sales and profitability objectives by regularly evaluating your company’s budget.

 New to budgeting?
 Consider reading these budget basics first: